-It is recommended that you place your router in an open, ventilated space and near your master phone socket to get the best speed.
-(This will most likely be the socket that has an Openreach logo on it or a line the middle.)
+It is recommended that you place your router in an open, ventilated space and close to your master phone socket in order to get the best speed.
+(This will most likely be the socket that has an Openreach logo on it or a line in the middle.)

 If you can’t find a master socket, you can connect your Hub to a convenient socket, but your broadband may not perform as well.

-Sky also does well for for customer satisfaction.
+Sky also does well with customer satisfaction.
 It has been recognised by the likes of YouGov for its customer service and Ofcom reports also show it ranks as the best provider when it comes to handling complaints well when they arise.

 You can contact Sky customer service seven days a week either on live chat between 7am and 11pm or through its telephone contact centre, which is open between 8am and 9pm.

 Sky also helps with the scary side of switching – informing your old provider.
 If you are moving from BT, TalkTalk, Plusnet or any other provider on Openreach, Sky’s Switch Squad will manage the whole move for you.
-Just tell them who your older provider is and it will all get sorted within two weeks.
+Just tell them who your old provider is and it will all get sorted within two weeks.

 The exception to this is if you are moving from Virgin Media.
 Because Virgin runs its own network, you will have to make the cancellation call yourself.